 Any safeguarding concerns in regards to a child or young person must be reported to the Safeguarding team.
 All concerns must be reported to the Safeguarding Team via the Group Scout Leader or District Commissioner or direct to the Safeguarding Team, advising the Group Scout Leader or District Commissioner after making the referral.

 If you’re in doubt of what to do contact the Safeguarding Team.
 If a child or young person is at immediate risk of significant harm call 999 and request the police.
-Contact details of the Safeguarding team are found in S.16.
-Referral form.
+Contact details of the Safeguarding team are found in the referral form.